1968–69 NCAA University Division men's ice hockey season

 The 1968–69 NCAA University Division men's ice hockey season began in November 1968 and concluded with the 1969 NCAA University Division Men's Ice Hockey Tournament's championship game on March 15, 1969 at the Broadmoor World Arena in Colorado Springs, Colorado.
 This was the 22nd season in which an NCAA ice hockey championship was held and is the 75th year overall where an NCAA school fielded a team.

 Wisconsin was admitted into the WCHA beginning with this season.
 Because they now played each of the other three Big Ten teams they were included into the informal conference standings.

 Air Force and Notre Dame both begin to sponsor their ice hockey programs.
-Both teams start as independents.
+Both teams started as independents.